 Skip to main content

-Extensions can be distributed by package function in addition to direct distribution by binary.
-By using the package function, it is easy for other users to use content such as extensions and samples after version control.
-Packages can be distributed by Next Design extensions.
+In addition to direct distribution via binary, extensions can also be distributed using the package function.
+Using the package function makes it easy for other users to use extensions, samples, and other content while maintaining version control.
+Packages can be distributed via Next Design Extensions.

-Packaging is the process of creating Next Design extensions in a file format that can be distributed.
-This makes distributing and updating extensions very simple.
+Packaging is the process of creating Next Design extensions as a distributable file format.
+This makes distributing and updating extensions extremely simple.
 The main benefits are as follows:

-• Extensions can be installed, uninstalled, and updated with one click.
+• Extensions can be installed, uninstalled, and updated with a single click.

 • Users can be notified on the Next Design screen when a new version is released.

-• Version management is easy because multiple versions of extensions can be distributed.
+• Version control is easy because multiple versions of the extension can be distributed.

-• Package overview and changes by version can be displayed on the Next Design screen.
+• You can view package overviews and version-specific changes on the Next Design screen.

-• Extensions that work with specific Next Design versions can be developed.
+• You can develop extensions that work with specific Next Design versions.

 Context

-Prepare the tools and environment required for packaging.
+Prepare the tools and environment necessary for packaging.
 Skip if already installed.

 1. Install NDExt.